plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

     <a href="https://www.url.com/">link text</a>

-Many also set external links to be opened in new windows not to lose the visitor who clicks on them.
+Many also set external links to be opened in new window not to lose the visitor who clicks on them.
 It's done like this:

     <a href="https://www.url.com/" target="_blank" rel="noopener noreferrer">link text</a>